Rugby Review of 2024 and Champions Cup preview.

 Shock Horror!
 A non-international (Jack Boyle) has snuck into the Leinster XXIII to play Bristol, although admittedly he did train with the Ireland squad without getting capped.
 The strength of Leinster’s squad is underlined by the fact that they can be missing Tadgh Furlong, Dan Sheehan, Ryan Baird, Will Connors, Hugo Keenan and James Lowe and still field virtually a fully test class squad.

-The bench isn’t too shabby either with Andrew Porter, RJ Snyman, Caelan Doris, Ross Byrne and Jordie Barrett to provide reinforcement in case Bristol – who are riding high in the Premiership -cause them a lot of problems.
+The bench isn’t too shabby either with Andrew Porter, RJ Snyman, Caelan Doris, Ross Byrne and Jordie Barrett to provide reinforcement in case Bristol – who are riding high in the Premiership – cause them a lot of problems.
 It should be a good match with both sides averaging over four tries and 30 points a game.
 Can Nienaber’s defence cope with Pat Lam’s all action style?

 On paper, Leinster should win, but then games aren’t played on paper and are often won by the team which needs/wants it more.
 I would be more concerned that some of Leinster’s international contingent are tired after their November exertions and find it hard to get fully back up to speed for a club game in the depths of December.
 No doubt memories of past failures in the Champion’s cup will continue to haunt them but will hopefully elicit a positive response.